 You can also have your customers opt in via a web form on your website.
 With SimpleTexting’s web form, you can capture phone numbers, first names, last names, and more.
 To add one to your website, all you have to do is copy and paste a small piece of code.

-If you decide to adjust an existing form with a phone number field, ensure you have a box that users must check to opt-in for messages.
-This checkbox cannot be pre-checked.
+If you decide to adjust an existing form with a phone number field, ensure you have a box that users must check to opt-in for messages along with clear and conspicuous disclosure.

 If customers fill out paper forms already, you can also use them to collect phone numbers and get express consent.
 Just like with a web form, your paper form should have a checkbox that people need to tick off to sign up for messages.

-Never send a message to someone who hasn’t checked the box and store your completed forms in a safe place for reference.
+Never send a message to someone who hasn’t properly opted-in; also store your completed forms in a safe place for reference.

 The next step is to decide whether your business should use a dedicated short code or a 10-digit long code.
 Here is a brief explanation of both options.